The island where it rained oil

 Asked about the permit decision Tuesday, EPA declined to comment.

 Many officials in the Virgin Islands support the plant, so any federal action poses significant implications.
-The pandemic has battered the local tourism industry, leaving the refinery and its adjoining logistics hub as a significant source of revenue worth at least $8 million a year to the U.S. Virgin Islands government.
-The two facilities also employ more than 400 full-time workers, virtually all of them territory residents.
+The pandemic has battered the local tourism industry, leaving the refinery and its adjoining logistics hub as a significant source of revenue worth at least $25 million a year to the U.S. Virgin Islands government.
+The two facilities also employ more than 400 full-time workers, virtually all of them territory residents, and 300 contractors.

-“I’m going to be honest with you, the economy in the Virgin Islands, we were dead,” said Herminio Torres, a community organizer in Clifton Hill.”
+“I’m going to be honest with you, the economy in the Virgin Islands, we were dead,” said Herminio Torres, a community organizer in Clifton Hill.
 Retooling the plant brought contractors to the island at a crucial time.
 “Those workers buy our local food, our local products.
 The economy has moved forward.”

 Company officials said that they are addressing the contamination and that the plant is safe.
 According to a company report, when water gushed into a drum holding hot coke — an oil byproduct — the reaction triggered a safety valve that relieved the pressure.
 Refinery flares usually release a mix of water vapor and carbon dioxide: In this case tiny oil droplets entered the air, drifting as far as three miles away.